gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 handshaked, the Association cannot be Restarted, thus it's RECOMMENDED the new Restart DCI to be handshaked as early as possible.

+Note that, different than the initial Association establishment, the ULP traffic is permitted immediately after the COOKIE-ECHO/COOKIE-ACK handshake, the reason is due to the validation being already performed initially thus the Association goes directly into PROTECTED state.

 # Parallel DTLS Rekeying {#parallel-dtls}